 How to choose an acupuncturist?

 If you’re considering acupuncture, take the same steps you would to choose a doctor:

 - Ask people you trust for

-- Interview the Ask what's involved in the treatment, how likely it is to help your condition and how much it will cost.
+- Interview the acupuncturist and Ask what’s involved in the treatment, how likely it is to help your condition and how much it will cost.